Ted's Bridge World Problems

 Plan B: What about an initial diamond lead?
 Declarer's winning option is to play both the ten and the ace on the first trick.
 After cashing the ace of clubs, he must test hearts first to learn how the defenders will handle that suit.
 If they keep a stopper, declarer opts for the heart throw-in; if they unblock the hearts, then declarer goes for the gambit in diamonds.
 The defense has no counter.

 Plan C: This time, east adopts a new tactic — he will discard two diamonds on trump leads.
 Now, after declarer is permitted to win three heart tricks, east cannot be thrown in with a third diamond.
-Yet declarer has an answer for that as well — he simply declines to finesse two early rounds of trumps!
-Although he can afford one lead, it is unnecessary to play on spades at all until the end.
+Yet declarer has an answer for that as well; as before, he simply declines to finesse any early rounds of trumps!
 This denies east the opportunity to get rid of his diamonds.

 Plan D: One requirement of the trump-suppression matrix is that south's spade holding be reduced to the same length as west's.
 Two club ruffs are necessary in order to mold the hands into the desired pattern.